Geysir & Strokkur

 Visit one of the greatest natural attractions in Iceland - the Geysir Hot Spring area nearby Reykjavik.

-Geysir lies on the slopes of Laugarfjall hill, which is also the home to the Strokkur geyser about 50 metres south.
+Geysir lies on the slopes of Laugarfjall Hill, which is also the home to the Strokkur geyser about 50 metres south.
 Eruptions at Geysir could hurl boiling water up to 60 to 80 metres in the air.
-However, eruptions suddenly stopped in 1916, and whether it's silence is eternal or temporary, no one knows.
+However, eruptions suddenly stopped in 1916, and whether its silence is eternal or temporary, no one knows.

-The Geysir Strokkur is active every 10 minutes
+Active every 10 minutes

-There are around thirty much smaller geysers, and hot pools in the area, including one called Little Geysir, and the area became active more than 1000 years ago
+There are around thirty much smaller geysers and hot pools in the area, including one called Little Geysir, and the area became active more than 1000 years ago.

 Other attractions on the Golden Circle tour